ktjkc/reflextrust/paper/trust-modulation-core.md

 ### Appendix F: Trust Flag Semantics

-This document defines **Trust Flag Semantics** as an operational layer derived from STRATA's core architecture.
+This document defines **Trust Flag Semantics** as an operational layer derived from ReflexTrust's core architecture.
 While not explicitly named in the original paper, these flags emerge from the interaction between the *Evaluative Layer* and the *Modulation Layer*.

 They represent **behavioral requirements or ethical constraints** that must be respected by the system in real-time generation.